British logistics in the Western Allied invasion of Germany: Execution

 The South Beveland Canal was opened on 19 February to allow inland water transport to reach the Dutch canal system when the western Netherlands were liberated.
 The Meuse-Escaut Canal was also opened that month, and by the end of March the Zuid-Willemsvaart and the Maas–Waal Canal were open as well, allowing barge traffic from Antwerp to reach the Waal.
 The average tonnage on the canal system rose steadily from 27,000 LT in January to 34,000 LT in February, 47,000 LT in March and 55,000 LT in April.
-The road network was also developed, and by 23 March eleven routes were open across the Maas, of which six were in the First Canadian Army area, including the sole class 70 route (ie one capable of carrying loads of up to 70 LT) and five in the British Second Army area.
-The British Second Army also had access to the American class 70 timber pile bridge at Venlo and the Canadian First Army class 70 bridge at Grave.
+The road network was also developed, and by 23 March eleven routes were open across the Maas, of which six were in the First Canadian Army area, including the sole class 70 route (i.e. one roughly capable of bearing loads of up to 70 LT) and five in the British Second Army area.
+The British Second Army also had access to the American class 70, timber pile bridge at Venlo and the Canadian First Army class 70 bridge at Grave.
 Only the class 70 bridges would take a loaded tank transporter.

 At Gennep, the 6th Army Troops Engineers built a 1,023 ft class 30 Bailey bridge using the piers and abutments of a demolished railway bridge.
 A 751 ft class 40 Bailey pontoon bridge was erected by the 7th Army Troops Engineers at Well and a 880 ft one by the 6th Army Troops Engineers at Lottum was opened for traffic on 10 March.
 A 1,220 ft class 40 Bailey pontoon bridge was built at Venlo by the 15th GHQ Troops Engineers.
 These bridges carried maintenance traffic by day and operational traffic by night.
 Seven American combat engineer battalions assisted with road and bridge maintenance in the British Second Army area.
 Although working in the British Second Army area, they remained under the command of the US Ninth Army.
-The 21st Army Group headquarters also allocated three additional general transport companies to the British Second Army.
+The 21st Army Group headquarters also allocated three other general transport companies to the British Second Army.
 The final troop movements for Operation Plunder involved 662 tanks, over 4,000 tank transporters and 32,000 other vehicles.